lshtm-genomics/omics-course/docs/introduction/assembly-and-third-gen-sequencing.md

 **Annotations**

+Once we have assembled the genome, we can annotate using tools such as `GALBA`, `Augustus`, or, primarily for bacteria, `Prokka`.
+They all implement different strategies depending on the data you have.

+`Prokka` is widely used for bacterial genome annotation because it is fast, automated, and relies heavily on homology-based approaches.
+It uses a database of known bacterial proteins and RNAs (like rRNA, tRNA) to annotate genes by finding matches in your genome. `Prokka` is very effective when you have a relatively clean bacterial assembly and want a quick, standardised set of annotations.

-Once we have assembled the genome we can annotate using tools such as `GALBA` or `Augustus`, both implement different ways depending on the data you have. `GALBA` uses protein sequences from your assembly and similar species to find regions of your genome that align with conserved domains or functional motifs from known genes in other species.
+`GALBA` uses protein sequences from your assembly and similar species to find regions of your genome that align with conserved domains or functional motifs from known genes in other species.
 This approach works well if you have closely related species with well-annotated genomes, allowing you to leverage their protein data for accurate gene prediction.

 `Augustus` is more versatile because it can also use RNA-seq data to guide gene prediction.
 When you provide RNA-seq reads (either aligned or raw), `Augustus` can incorporate this transcriptomic data to improve its gene predictions.
 This method is especially useful when there is limited or no closely related genomic data to rely on. `Augustus` uses RNA-seq data to identify transcription start sites, exon-intron boundaries, and alternative splicing events by aligning the RNA-seq reads to the genome.
 The software then uses these alignments to fine-tune the prediction of gene models, ensuring that predicted genes are supported by actual expression data.

-In practice, you can combine both methods: use protein-based annotation from GALBA for structural gene prediction and RNA-seq data for more refined predictions from Augustus.
-Together, they can provide a comprehensive annotation that benefits from both homology and transcriptomic evidence.
+In practice, you can combine both methods: use protein-based annotation from `GALBA` for structural gene prediction, RNA-seq data for more refined predictions with `Augustus`, and for bacterial genomes, run `Prokka` to rapidly generate a full annotation including coding sequences, RNAs, and functional descriptions.

 ## Exercise 4 Long read assembly